raktim-mondol/RAG-CHATBOT/docs/architecture_components/ingestion_pipeline.md

 *   For each ingested document, extract and store relevant metadata such as company name, ticker, document type (10-K, 10-Q, etc.), filing date, source URL, and original filename.
 *   Log the ingestion process, including success/failure status, timestamps, and any errors encountered.
 *   Normalize filenames for consistent storage and retrieval.
+*   Store document metadata and raw/segmented text in MongoDB collections.